 Kerala has numerous historical delights that would awe and inspire you.
 The Parumala church is one such place.
-The center of attraction is not just the church, but the person that inspired the building of the church.
-Located on the shores of Pampa River near Kottayam, the church and the person behind it act like magnetic forces, attracting thousands of devotees all year through.
+The centre of attraction is the person that inspired the building of the church—located on the shores of Pampa River near Kottayam.
+The church and the person behind it act like magnetic forces, attracting thousands of devotees all year through.

-Parumala was initially a small stretch of land where Malankara Metropolitan Joseph Mar Dionysius wished to establish a seminary for teaching deacons.
-And later a church was built there, which became famous and drew large crowds of devotees.
+Parumala was initially a tiny stretch of land where Malankara Metropolitan Joseph.
+Mar Dionysius wished to establish a seminary for teaching deacons.
+Later a church was built there, which became famous and drew large crowds of devotees.

 How the Land for the Old Church was acquired